-Now before we get into the history or familial relations of this seemingly well-known drink let’s ask a question: how many of you immediately envision a simple, shaken three-ingredient cocktail, no blender, no strawberries, no flavored tequilas, no cranberry juice, no bizarre floats?
+Now before we get into the history or familial relations of this well-known drink let’s ask a question: how many of you immediately envision a simple, shaken three-ingredient cocktail, no blender, no strawberries, no flavored tequilas, no cranberry juice, no bizarre floats?
 Please raise your hands.
-Yeah, that’s what we thought.
-Stay with us and you’ll achieve total enlightenment.
-Gunga galunga.
+Today we’re going to describe an original-style Margarita recipe.

 History of the Margarita

 As we have noted on other occasions the history of many cocktails is clouded by conflicting claims of invention.
 Let’s face it, drunkards aren’t the best at recording history and the Margarita is no exception.
 One story is that Carlos Herrera invented it at his Tijuana restaurant Rancho La Gloria around 1938.
 Some wealthy Dallas socialite named Margarita Sames also made a claim to it, saying it happened at her Acapulco vacation home in 1948.
 Since Margaret, and Margarita, is not exactly an uncommon name, all these stories revolve around the drink being eponymous with a specific woman.
 It’s all rubbish.